dschoorl/playlists/README.md

 ```

-The program keeps running, although it's doing nothing and you need to stop it with Ctrl-C. If you would check your
+The program keeps running, although it's doing nothing and you need to stop it with Ctrl-C.

-Spotify account now, you would see a playlist called  '_2018 charted songs_' that was filled by the playlists application..
+If you now open your spotify client, you can see a new (or updated) playlist with the name '\<year> charted songs'.
+If
+you asked for 2018, then the playlist is titled '2018 charted songs'.

+You need to follow this procedure again for each year you want to create a playlist for.

 ## Status
 The program works for me, because I know how to handle and run it.
 I tried to explain setup and running as good as
-possible, so it can work for you too.
+possible, so that it can work for you too.
 It took me 65 hours to write the first version that was feature complete for my
-purposes, so I have a return on investment of 4 years.
+purposes, which gives me a return on investment of 4 years.
 I consider that to be pretty good.
 Meanwhile, I learned a few
 new things.
 I introduced myself to ElasticSearch, my first usage of a NoSQL-database, but also JSoup and
 Spotify-web-api to name a few smaller frameworks that were new to me.

-I will continue to support this project, to try out new technologies.
-Recent changes I have applied is switching from
+I will continue to support this project in order to try out new technologies.
+Recent changes I have applied are switching
-Java to Kotlin as the programming language and switching from the Maven build tool to Gradle.
-I also added Spring Boot
+from Java to Kotlin as the programming language and switching from the Maven build tool to Gradle.
+I also added Spring
-to the mix, all tachnologies that I want to get experience with.
+Boot to the mix, all tachnologies that I want to get experience with.
 The next big thing I want to do is add a GUI for
 improved user experience.
 This will probably be a Javascript framework like Angular.

 I have some additional ideas to add to the program, more in the area of functional requirements, like